hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 An SSO authentication never suppresses a personal Hexpm two-factor prompt, because it never establishes the account session in the first place.
 It also never satisfies step-up re-authentication (sudo), which stays on credentials the account itself owns: password, GitHub, an authenticator code, or a recovery code.
 Configure the required MFA and conditional-access policy for organization access in your provider.

-Okta controls authentication to the SSO application.
+Your provider controls authentication to the SSO application.
 Hexpm remains the source of truth for organization membership and roles.
-Removing an Okta assignment does not remove the member from Hexpm.
-Remove the member in Hexpm to revoke organization access.
+Removing a provider assignment removes the member from Hexpm only when provisioning is connected; otherwise, remove the member in Hexpm to revoke organization access.

 ### Rotate the client secret

-Open the Okta application's **General** settings and use **Client Credentials** to generate a new secret.
+In Okta, open the application's **General** settings and use **Client Credentials** to generate a new secret.
 Keep the old secret active during the overlap; Okta documents this process in [Client secret rotation](https://developer.okta.com/docs/guides/client-secret-rotation-key/main/).
+In Microsoft Entra, open the application's **Certificates & secrets** and add a new client secret; the old one stays valid until you delete it.

 On the Hexpm SSO dashboard:

 1. Enter the new secret under **Client secret rotation** and select **Save replacement**.
 2. Select **Test replacement** and complete the provider sign-in.
 3. Select **Complete rotation** only after the replacement test succeeds.
-4. Return to Okta and deactivate or delete the old secret.
+4. Return to your provider and deactivate or delete the old secret.

 The active secret continues serving logins until the tested replacement is promoted.